Knuxfan24/KnuxLib/README.md

 - [Nu2 Engine Scenes (.nus/.nux/.gsc)](KnuxLib/Engines/Nu2/Scene.cs) and the chunks that make them up.
 Most of the GameCube version of this format is handled for reading (with one unknown chunk structure), the Xbox version is missing the Texture Set and Geometry Set chunks and the PlayStation 2 version is missing the Texture Set, Material Set, Geometry Set and SPEC Set chunks.
 This format also currently lacks any form of Save, Export or Import function.

+- [Storybook Engine Path Spline (.pth)](KnuxLib/Engines/Storybook/PathSpline.cs).
+Has reading and writing with a lot of unknown values and basic OBJ exporting.

 - [Storybook Engine Player Motion Table (.bin)](KnuxLib/Engines/Storybook/PlayerMotionTable.cs).
 Entirely functional besides every value being an unknown.

 - [Storybook Engine Stage Entity Table (.bin)](KnuxLib/Engines/Storybook/StageEntityTable.cs).
 Has a lot of little unknown values and lacks proper object parameters names and types, the HSON template sheet I've created only reads things as either a uint or a float, so if something is actually a different data type it won't be parsed correctly.